oda-hub/dispatcher-app/README.md

 * `mxroomid` id of the room to where the messages should be sent (can be a room for direct messages, or a room used specifically for the purpose of mmoda messages)

 Within the element client:
-* Create a room (direct or a separate dedicated room)
+* Create a dedicated room
 <br/>
 <div align="center">
 <img align="center" src="readme_imgs/img.png" width ="45%">